 - 3. Buyers have been prepared in the past to pay a premium of 15-20% for Eucalyptus globulus woodchips compared to native forest chips.
 The cessation of native forest woodchip exports from Tasmania reflects buyer preference for a higher quality and more uniform product that can only be produced from plantations. - 4.
 Demand for paper pulp and woodchips from which most paper is made is expected to increase as world population increases.
 Small increases in living standards in some of the developing countries such as China and India will very likely result in greatly increased consumption of writing paper.
-Both countries have insufficient wood resources of their own and rely on imports of fibre. - The benefits of tree breeding for better pulp yield and fibre quality should progressively appear in woodchips produced from plantations. - 6.
-It is intended that about 66% of harvested areas will be restocked by use of coppice shoots.
+Both countries have insufficient wood resources of their own and rely on imports of fibre. - 5.
+The benefits of tree breeding for better pulp yield and fibre quality should progressively appear in woodchips produced from plantations. - 6.
+It is intended that about two thirds of harvested areas will be restocked by use of coppice shoots and one third by seedlings.
 One of the great advantages of using coppice shoots is the rapid early growth obtained due to an already established root system.
 The aim in using coppice as an alternative to restocking by planting of seedlings is to obtain the same quantity of wood as if the land had been replanted with seedlings.
-Considering the consistently high quality land that WA Blue Gum Ltd chooses to establish plantations this should be achievable.
-Monitoring of growth rates of coppice shoots from subsequent rotations will show how many times use of coppice shoots for restocking harvested areas can be used on the same site without loss of the quantity of wood produced. - 7.
+Considering the consistently high quality land that WA Blue Gum Ltd chooses to establish plantations, this should be achievable.
+Monitoring of growth rates of coppice shoots for must use of coppice shoots for restocking harvested areas can be used on the same site without a decline in the quantity of wood produced. - 7.
 The price of woodchips in the early days of woodchip exports was based on the native forest resource.
 The increases in yield and consistency of quality from a plantation resource are recognised by buyers by way of higher prices than for native forest woodchips.
 Scope exists for sellers to negotiate with buyers due to the higher quality product from plantations although this will be offset for the next few years by greater volumes of Eucalyptus globulus woodchips becoming available due to increased planting rates across the industry from 2000-2002 and the desire of administrators of former MIS companies to recover funds locked up in plantations of harvestable age.
+In recent years, the premium for plantation-grown wood has increased further due to downstream buyer perceptions about sustainability and the market's desire for triple bottom linecertified wood sources.